andyvorld/LGSTrayBattery/readme.md

 With the `deviceID`, a GET/HTTP request to `{tcpAddr}:{tcpPort}/device/{deviceID}`, will result in an xml document of the name and battery status of the device.
 Devices that do not support `battery_voltage` will report 0.00.

 ## Known Issues
-- Logitech gaming mouses do not natively have a way of reporting battery level, but rather voltage levels.
-A voltage to percentage lookup table is available for some mouses from Logitech Gaming Software and are included in `PowerModel`.
-However newer mice have their files embedded within Logitech G Hub and it is not possible to retrieve them without owning said mice.
-It is possible to dump an `.xml` file within `PowerModel` for support.
-[Refer to this issue in libratbag.](https://github.com/libratbag/piper/issues/222#issuecomment-487557251)

-    - Without the `.xml` file, the tray will display `?` with the tooltip giving `NaN%` with a valid voltage.

-    - Using this [automated tool](https://github.com/andyvorld/LGSTrayBattery_GHUB_dump) for automated extraction of `.xml` files.
-(Working as of 24/02/2021)

 - Does not support mice that uses HID++ 1.0 protocols.
 (Older than 2012?)

 - Does not work on mice that uses "Unified Battery Reporting".
 (Newer than late 2020?)